rosshiga/rosshiga.github.io/essays/smartstack.md

 i'm try update my web application to server and it not work.
 My web start with a file java servlet...
 </blockquote>

 This post got a negative score and it's very clear why.
 The asker hasn't asked the question in a smart way.
 The reader would have no idea of web application server type, commands to start the applet, or even which version of Java and OS this person has.
-There needs to be major clarification and restating of the question.
+There needs to be major clarification and restating of the question to be more specific before it's realistic someone will answer.

 Further reading: [How to Ask Question the Smart Way](http://www.catb.org/esr/faqs/smart-questions.html)